Quantum cognition: Challenges for classical probability theory

+Conjunction fallacy

+If participants in a psychology experiment are told about "Linda", described as looking like a feminist but not like a bank teller, then asked to rank the probability, $P$ that Linda is feminist, a bank teller or a feminist and a bank teller, they respond with values that indicate:

+Rational classical probability theory makes the incorrect prediction: it expects humans to rank the conjunction less probable than the bank teller option.
+Many variations of this experiment demonstrate that the fallacy represents human cognition in this case and not an artifact of one presentation.

+Quantum cognition models this probability-estimation scenario with quantum probability theory which always ranks sequential probability, $P(\text{feminist}\ \&\ \text{bank teller})$, greater than the direct probability, $P(\text{bank teller})$.
+The idea is that a person's understanding of "bank teller" is affected by the context of the question involving "feminist".
+The two questions are "incompatible": to treat them with classical theory would require separate reasoning steps.

 Main subjects of research

-Quantum-like models of information processing ("quantum-like brain")
+Quantum-like models of information processing

-The brain is definitely a macroscopic physical system operating on scales of time, space and temperature that -- from the mainstream view -- differs crucially from the corresponding quantum scales.
-Macroscopic quantum-physical phenomena, such as the Bose-Einstein condensate, are also characterized by special conditions that are definitely not fulfilled in the brain.
-In particular, the brain's temperature is simply too high to be able to perform real quantum information processing, i.e., to use quantum carriers of information such as photons, ions or electrons.
-As is commonly accepted in brain science, the basic unit of information processing is a neuron.
-It is clear that a neuron cannot be in the superposition of two states: firing and non-firing.
-Hence, it cannot produce superposition playing the basic role in the quantum information processing.
-Superpositions of mental states are created by complex networks of neurons (classical neural networks).
-The quantum cognition community states that the activity of such neural networks can produce effects formally described as interference (of probabilities) and entanglement.
-In principle, however, the community does not try to create concrete models of "quantum-like" representation of information in the brain.

-The quantum cognition project is based on the observation that various cognitive phenomena are more adequately described by quantum information theory and quantum probability than by the corresponding classical theories (see examples below).
+The quantum cognition concept is based on the observation that various cognitive phenomena are more adequately described by quantum probability theory than by the classical probability theory (see examples below).
 Thus, the quantum formalism is considered an operational formalism that describes non-classical processing of probabilistic data.
-Recent derivations of the complete quantum formalism from simple operational principles for representation of information support the foundations of quantum cognition.

-Although, at the moment, we cannot present the concrete neurophysiological mechanisms of creation of the quantum-like representation of information in the brain, we can present general informational considerations supporting the idea that information processing in the brain matches with quantum information and probability.
 Here, contextuality is the key word (see the monograph of Khrennikov for detailed representation of this viewpoint).
 Quantum mechanics is fundamentally contextual.
 Quantum systems do not have objective properties which can be defined independently of measurement context.
 As has been pointed out by Niels Bohr, the whole experimental arrangement must be taken into account.
 Contextuality implies existence of incompatible mental variables, violation of the classical law of total probability, and constructive or destructive interference effects.
 Thus, the quantum cognition approach can be considered an attempt to formalize contextuality of mental processes, by using the mathematical apparatus of quantum mechanics.